pmathiot/VALSO/README.md

 ```
 ./run_plot_VALSO.bash output_name 1y eORCA025.L121-OPM006 eORCA025.L121-OPM007
 ```
+The script will look for file with a generic pattern and plot all the available data.
 * You can also run with a similar command VALGLO, VALSI and VALAMU.

 ## Output